ursooperduper/ursooperduper-site-old/_posts/2014-09-15-hacker-school-wk-2-wrap-up.md

 date: 2014-09-15
 ---

 Week two, like week one, was awesome.
 Go figure.

-I felt focused, had some good projects underway, and felt like I was learning a lot.
+I was focused, had some good projects underway, and felt like I was learning a lot.

 ## My Week Two Super Awesome Highlight